WodongaTAFE/PSMoodle/README.md

     Connect-Moodle -Uri 'https://sandbox.moodledemo.net' -Token '<your token here>'

+Note: For the module to connect, the user or app token must have access to the `core_webservice_get_site_info` function in your Moodle instance.

 ## Cmdlets

 Once you're connected, you have a bunch of commands you can use to query and/or update the connected Moodle instance: